How to Register Your Car in Dubai

 If you plan on buying a new car of your choice, the dealer will usually get the registration paperwork done before handing over the keys.
 However, if that isn’t the case for any reason, registration of new cars in Dubai is pretty convenient even when you are doing it yourself.

-All you have to do is visit an authorized RTA service centre or service provider with any of the following document to initiate the car registration process:
+All you have to do is visit an authorized RTA service centre or service provider with any of the following document.
+Here is how to register a car in Dubai:

 - Valid Dubai issued residence visa